arduino-libraries/Arduino_Threads/docs/02-data-exchange.md

 /* SharedVariables.h */
 SHARED(counter, int); /* A globally available, threadsafe, shared variable of type 'int'. */
 ```
+Writing to and reading from the shared variable may not always happen concurrently.
+I.e. a thread reading sensor data may update the shared variable faster than a slower reader thread would extract those values.
+Therefore the shared variable is modelled as a queue which can store (buffer) a certain number of entries.
+That way the slower reader thread can access all the values in the same order as they have been written.
+New values can be inserted naturally by using the assignment operator `=` as if it was just any ordinary variable type, i.e. `int`, `char`, ...

 ```C++
 /* Thread_1.inot */